-MIDDLEBURY — The Vermont Department of Health (DOH) today, Saturday, May 30, reported a total of 63 Addison County residents had tested positive for COVID-19 thus far.
-The county has registered its first new case in several days.
+MIDDLEBURY — The Vermont Department of Health (DOH) today, Sunday, Aug.
+9, reported a total of 73 Addison County residents have tested positive for COVID-19 thus far, the same as yesterday.

 The DOH provides limited data on town-by-town coronavirus cases.
-According to that data, Vergennes has reported 10 COVID-19 cases thus far, and Bristol has had seven.
-None of Addison County’s 21 other communities have reported more than five cases, according to the DOH.
+According to that data, Vergennes has reported 11 COVID-19 cases thus far, Bristol has had eight, and Ferrisburgh and Orwell both have had six.
+None of Addison County’s 19 other communities have reported more than five cases, according to the DOH.

-Statewide, 977 Vermonters have tested positive for the coronavirus so far, according to the DOH, up from 975 cases yesterday.
-Fifty-five Vermonters have died from the disease.
-Another 40 patients are being monitored.
-Meanwhile, 886 Vermonters have completed monitoring.
-The Vermont Department of Health has conducted 32,667 COVID-19 tests as of today.
+Statewide, 1,459 Vermonters have tested positive for the coronavirus so far, according to the DOH, an increase of five cases from yesterday.
+Fifty-eight Vermonters have died from COVID-19, the same number as yesterday.
+Officials said 945 people who have traveled into the state are being monitored.
+Meanwhile, 6,040 people have completed monitoring.
+The Vermont Department of Health has conducted 102,691 COVID-19 tests as of today.

-Health department officials on Saturday said one person is currently hospitalized statewide for COVID-19.
-Meanwhile, 13 patients are being investigated for COVID-19 at various Vermont hospitals, down from 17 yesterday.
+Health department officials on Sunday said no Vermonters are currently hospitalized in Vermont for COVID-19.
+There are currently six people hospitalized for potential COVID-19 symptoms, down one from yesterday.

-Every Vermont County has now recorded at least one positive test for COVID-19, according to the DOH.
+Every Vermont County has now recorded at least five positive tests for COVID-19, according to the DOH.